Translate

 It's a long, hard road.
 There are setbacks and tears.
 Some mornings, just getting out of bed feels like a victory.
 But I won't give up.
 Not on myself, and definitely not on my girls.

 To other moms in the trenches: You are not alone.
 Even when it feels like the whole world is against you, there are people who understand.
-You are stronger than you think, more resilient than you can imagine.
-Keep fighting.
-For yourself, for your children, for the light waiting on the other side.

 If you're struggling: